View Te Ara in

 The earthquake magnitude scale

 The magnitude scale measures the size of an earthquake at its source.
 This measurement is taken from a seismogram, using two variables.
-One is the time between the primary (P) and secondary (S) waves.
-This is known as S-P time (secondary minus primary) and gives an indication of the distance from the origin or focus of the earthquake, under the ground.
+One is the time between the arrival of the primary (P) and secondary (S) waves the S-P time (secondary minus primary).
+It indicates the distance from the origin or focus of the earthquake, under the ground.
 The other variable is the height of the biggest wave (amplitude).
 A line can then be drawn between these measurements on a chart known as a nomogram.
 This has an S-P scale on one side and an amplitude scale on the other, and the intersection of a line joining the two values with the magnitude scale indicates the size of the earthquake.
 In the example shown here, the S-P time is 24 seconds, and the amplitude is 23 millimetres, giving a magnitude of 5.
 A magnitude 9 quake is extremely rare.

 How to cite this page: